capactio/capact/cmd/ocftool/docs/ocftool_config_get-contexts.md

 ### Examples

 ```
-# List all authorized targets
+# List all the Hub configuration contexts
 ocftool config get-contexts

 ```